Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: Experimental results

-In this sub-section we present an use case to illustrate the potential of our DQN+GNN agent (Section \ref{section:4}) \rrm{to perform relevant network optimization tasks}.
-The use case consists \rrm{in} a scenario with the Geant2 topology where there are link failures.
-These failures change the original topology, and thus, modify the connectivity among nodes in the graph. \rrm{We aim at evaluation if} \rrm{our agent} is able to generalize \rrm{also} in the presence of link failures.
-When a link fails, it is necessary to find a new routing \rrm{configuration} that avoids this link.
-As the number of links failures increases, less paths are available and \rrm{therefore} the network \rrm{may typically support} less \rrm{traffic volume}.

-We evaluate our DQN+GNN agent \rrm{in routing scenarios where we remove} up to 10 links from the Geant2 topology. \rrm{Particularly, we make experiments on scenarios where the number of links that fail ranges from 0 to 10.
-In every case, we execute 1,000 experiments where $n$ links are randomly removed from the topology.}
+This subsection presents a use case where we evaluate if our DRL+GNN agent can adapt successfully to changes in the network topology.
+For this, we consider the case of a network with link failures.
+Previous work showed that real-world network topologies change during time (e.g., due to link failures) \cite{francois2005achieving, hartert2015declarative, jain2013b4}.
+These changes in network connectivity are unpredictable and they have a significant impact in protocol convergence \cite{francois2005achieving} or on fulfilling network optimization goals\cite{hartert2015declarative}.

-We compare the score obtained with respect to the theoretical fluid model.
-In Figure~\ref{subfig:linkfailSc} we can observe the average score \rrm{achieved} \rrm{over} 1,000 experiments \rrm{(y-axis)} \rrm{with respect to the} number of link failures \rrm{(x-axis)}.
-As more links fail, the score decreases because the total capacity \rrm{of} the network also decreases.
-The score \rrm{difference} between our agent and the theoretical fluid \rrm{model} decreases slowly as the number of failures \rrm{increases}.
-This \rrm{suggests} that our agent is robust to changes in the topology.
-In Figure~\ref{subfig:linkfailBox} we observe the relative score of our DQN+GNN agent with respect to the theoretical model. \rrm{In line with the previous results}, the relative \rrm{score} \rrm{is maintained} as we remove \rrm{shows} that the DQN+GNN agent \rrm{is able to generalize even in the worst case with 10 link failures.}
+In this evaluation, we considered a range of scenarios that can experience up to 10 link failures.
+Thus, the DRL+GNN agent is tasked to find new routing configurations that avoid the affected links while still maximizing the total bandwidth allocated.
+We executed experiments where \mbox{$n\in[1,10]$} links are randomly removed from the Geant2 topology.
+We compare the score (i.e., bandwidth allocated) achieved by the DRL+GNN agent with respect to the theoretical fluid model.
+Figure~\ref{subfig:linkfailSc} shows the average score over 1,000 experiments (y-axis) as a function of the number of link failures (x-axis).
+There, we can observe that the DRL+GNN agent can maintain better performance than the theoretical baseline even in the extreme case of 10 concurrent link failures.
+Likewise, Figure~\ref{subfig:linkfailBox} shows the relative score of our DRL+GNN agent against the theoretical fluid model.
+In line with the previous results, the relative score is maintained as links are removed from the topology.
+This suggests that the proposed DRL+GNN architecture is able to adapt to topology changes.